WreewanMorhee/ReactRoulette/README.md

 ### pointer_img
 type: string
 default: ''
-usage: to point the winning-prize;
+usage: roulette's pointer, to point the winning-prize;
 HIGHLY RECOMMENDED: the ratio of this image should be square

 #### PS: the prize you win always on top, like this:![alt text](https://event.hearst.com.tw/uiuxstoredemo/roulettegame/images/winning.jpg), so your pointer should always poit toward that one